-As at 31 December 2018, the Group has financial assets at FVOCI in equity securities and is exposed to equity price risk.
-The securities are listed in Malaysia.
+As at 31 December 2019, the Group has financial assets at FVOCI and at FVTPL in equity securities and is exposed to equity price risk.
+The securities listed in Malaysia and Singapore are accounted for at FVOCI and FVTPL respectively.

-It is estimated that if the prices for equity securities listed in Malaysia increase by five percentage point with all other variables including tax rate being held constant, the Group's fair value reserves would increase by approximately \$2.4 million (2017: \$2.4 million; 1 January 2017: \$2.2 million).
-A decrease in five percentage point will have an equal but opposite effect.
+It is estimated that if the prices for equity securities listed in Malaysia increase by five percentage points with all other variables including tax rate being held constant, the Group's fair value reserve would increase by approximately \$1.9 million (2018: \$2.4 million).
+A decrease in five percentage points will have an equal but opposite effect.